 Water and other fluids follow the same journey as other types of food, but in their case, the process involves absorption, rather than digestion.

-We know that the food we eat goes straight down our esophagus (a.k.a., the food pipe) and into our stomach after we’ve swallowed it.
-We have already covered the entire journey of food, starting from when it enters the mouth and ending when it is excreted from the body, in this article.
+We know that the food we eat goes straight down our esophagus (a.k.a., the food pipe) and into our stomach.
+We have already covered the entire journey of food through the long digestive system in this article.

-However, we’ve recently had several readers ask us what happens to water and other fluids, like tea, coffee, alcohol and other beverages that we regularly consume.
-Do they follow the same route as the ‘solid’ food, or do they have a different, quicker route for digestion, primarily because they’re liquids?
+Several readers have recently asked us what happens to water and other liquids such as tea, coffee, and alcohol in the gut.
+Do they follow the same route as “solid” foods, or do they have another, quicker route for digestion, especially because they are liquids?

-Humans typically consume around 2 liters of dietary water on a daily basis through various means, including drinking water directly or via food and other beverages.
-Additionally, the volume of gastrointestinal secretions (including gastric, salivary, pancreatic, intestinal and biliary) amounts to around 8 liters, which means that 10 liters of fluids enter the intestines every day (Source).
-That’s quite a significant amount of fluid to be processed—or more specifically, absorbed—within the body.
+Usually, people consume about 2 liters of dietary water daily through various means, including drinking water directly or via food and other beverages.
+Additionally, the volume of gastrointestinal secretions, including gastric, saliva, pancreatic, intestinal, and bile fluids, is about 8 liters, which means that 10 liters of fluid enter the intestines every day (Source).
+This is a considerable amount of fluid that must be processed – or more precisely absorbed – within the body.

-When talking about digestion/absorption of the stuff that we consume, the first thing you should always remember is that everything we eat goes to the stomach through the same route—the esophagus.
-Liquids like water, tea and alcohol do not take a different route.
+When we talk about the digestion/absorption of the things we consume, the first thing we should always remember is that everything we eat enters the stomach via the same route – the esophagus.
+Liquids such as water, tea, and alcohol do not go any other way.

-The initial digestion stage is akin to putting your entire meal (liquids included) in a blender.
-Just as in the blender, everything we consume gets mixed together and forms a gooey mess inside the stomach.
-However, just so you know, the breakdown of the food begins before that, when it is inside the mouth itself.
-Our teeth pulverize the food mechanically, while the saliva present in the mouth chemically breaks down fat and starch.
-This happens for solid foods that contain large complex molecules, such as proteins and carbohydrates.
+The initial digestive phase is similar to pouring the meal (liquids included) into a blender.
+Just like in a blender, everything we consume is mixed together and forms a fine mess in the stomach.
+However, so that you know, the breakdown of food begins before it is in the mouth itself.
+Our teeth mechanically pulverize the food, while the saliva in the mouth chemically breaks down fat and starch.
+This happens with solid foods that contain large complex molecules such as proteins and carbohydrates.

 Absorption of water molecules